keboola/connection-docs/flows/index.md

 Use the **plus icon** to add other steps.

-Typically, the flow starts with extractors, or, if all the tables you need are already in the project, it starts with transformations.
-To load your transformed data into your selected data destination, add one or more writers.
+Typically, the flow starts with data source connectors, or, if all the tables you need are already in the project, it starts with transformations.
+To load your transformed data into your selected data destination, add one or more data destination connectors.

 Continue adding other ready-made components and organize them in a **logical flow** using the drag-and-drop functionality.